 But there’s a service called CityPASS that can help make travel to large cities more affordable.

 What is CityPASS?

 CityPASS a sightseeing pass service that enables you to see attractions and participate in events at greatly reduced rates.
-Surprisingly, the service isn't new.
-It was launched all the way back in 1997 by Mike Gallagher and Mike Morey, as a service that would both save money and the time involved in attending big-city attractions.
-The company has more than 50 employees, and is headquartered in Victor, Idaho, on the west slope of the Teton Mountains – hardly a location you'd associate with urban travel.
+Surprisingly, the service isn’t new.
+It was launched back in 1997 by Mike Gallagher and Mike Morey, as a service that would both save money and the time involved in attending big-city attractions.
+The company has more than 50 employees and is headquartered in Victor, Idaho, on the west slope of the Teton Mountains – hardly a location you’d associate with urban travel.

 CityPASS focuses on providing fast, reduced-price admission to the top attractions in a handful of cities in the US and Canada.
 Users can save up to half the price of admission to popular attractions and events.
-In fact, the services available for just 14 cities:
+The service is available for just 14 cities: